We can help you sell Antique

 century or before.
 I am not talking about and do not deal in most office equipment from the

-1930's and later, and I am not talking about used office furniture.
+1930's and later, and I am not talking about or interested in used office furniture

 I have provided addition specific information on some of the specific categories of office antiques